-The Company had protection of \$14 million in excess of \$1 million for both the years ended December 31, 2021 and 2020.
+The Company had protection of \$14 million and \$14.5 million in excess of \$1 million and \$500,000 for the years ended December 31, 2020 and 2019, respectively.
 The catastrophe program is actively managed to keep net retention in line with risk tolerances and to optimize the risk/return trade off.
-The catastrophe reinsurance treaty renewed on January 1, 2022.
+The catastrophe reinsurance treaty renewed on January 1, 2021.